vaughany/moodle-block_resourcecounter/readme.md

 Note that all activities and resources are counted, not just those of the 'resource' module type.

 In the 0.2 release, the user needs the 'moodle/course:update' capability (essentially an editing teacher) in order to see the number of resources, and the user needs the 'moodle/site:config' capability (site admin) to see the 'top n' list.

+In the 0.2.1 release, made the code generally better.
+Irrelevant commented-out code removed, added better SQL code, that sort of thing.